 Transitional

-1. Time allowed for timber workers to comply with regulation 5
+1. Time allowed for timber workers to comply with r.
+5

 A natural person who immediately before the commencement of these regulations was entitled to engage in timber harvesting in a State forest or timber reserve or in the transport of log timber harvested in a State forest or timber reserve may continue to do so without complying with regulation 5 until —